CAH1983/beautiful-3d-earth/README.md

-# Code-along React Magnificient 3D earth with ThreeJS
+# 3D earth with ThreeJS

-Trying to learn 3JS
+Tuto inspired 3D rotating earth, with some tweaks.

+Tech:
+* React-three-fiber
+* React-three-drei